kbravh/tweet-to-markdown/README.md

 ![Screenshot of the rendered Markdown file](images/tweet-markdown-screenshot.png)

-Any attached images and links will also be linked and displayed in the file.
+Any attached images, polls, and links will also be linked and displayed in the file.

 ## Options